The Spiritual Centre.co.uk

 Under the Vine current, emotional slumber becomes a form of gentle surrender.
 As fermentation unfolds in darkness, so too does healing move beneath awareness.
 The aura, no longer held rigid by waking defence, reconnects with subtler fields of Bnwyfre, breath of life and life force energy.
 Vine teaches that rest is not absence.
 It is integration.
 In slumber, what is fragmented gathers, and what is strained begins to harmonise.

 Walking between worlds is the art of remaining grounded while perceiving beyond the visible.
 It is not escape, but extension.
-The Vine offers a living metaphor for this movement.
-Rooted in earth, it climbs into light, bridging ground and structure without severing its source.
-It belongs fully to both.
+With the Vine, this movement is understood through living form: rooted in earth, yet climbing into light, bridging ground and height without ever severing its source.
+It belongs fully to both, and so teaches how awareness may do the same.

-In older traditions, twilight and measured ritual were the chosen thresholds for such crossings.
+In older traditions, twilight and measured ritual were honoured as natural thresholds for such crossings.
 A small cup of wine was sometimes taken, not to overwhelm the senses, but to soften the rigid edge of ordinary awareness.
-The aim was balance.
-Too much blurred vision.
-Too little held the mind tightly bound.
+The aim was always attunement.
+Too much clouds perception.
+Too little leaves the mind tightly held.
 Vine teaches that the crossing requires steadiness as much as surrender.